vuejs/rfcs/active-rfcs/0000-function-api.md

 In the standard build, `setup()` can be used alongside 2.x options.
 Note that `setup()` will be called before `data`, `computed` and `method` options are resolved - i.e. you can access values returned from `setup()` on `this` in these options, but not the other way around.

-Current 2.x users can start with the standard build and progressively introduce the new API into their current codebase, without having to do a full migration all at once.
+Current 2.x users who wish to use the new API, but have a legacy application can start with the standard build and progressively introduce the new API into their current codebase, without having to do a full migration all at once.

+2.x options compatibility in the standard build will be kept through the entire 3.x lifecycle.
+We may or may not remove some 2.x options in v4, but it depends on community feedback when that happens (which is going to be pretty far into the future).
+More importantly, even if we drop the options in the future, they can still be made available via userland plugins, since the two APIs work exactly the same internally.

 ### Common Options